fieldtrip/website/faq/matlab/fieldtrip_codelines.md

     - /faq/fieldtrip_codelines/
 ---

-# How many lines of code does FieldTrip consist of?

 You can count that using the following commands

     roboos@mac001> cat `find fieldtrip-20221223 -name \*.m` | grep -v ' *%' | grep -v '^ *$' | wc -l